adamszymanowski/python-reference/README.md

 # Python Reference
 This is my own guide to Python, that I will use as my own reference.
-It's mostly based on [official documentation](https://docs.python.org/3), and in some cases I will quote this documentation directly.
+It's mostly based on [Python Standard Library official documentation](https://docs.python.org/3/library/), and in some cases I will quote this documentation directly.

 ## Keywords
 [keywords documentation](https://docs.python.org/pl/3/reference/lexical_analysis.html#keywords)